tamaroning/tamaroning-/README.md

 Currently working on [Coincheck](https://coincheck.com/) as a software engineer.

 I'm interested in
-- compilers, LLVM,
+- langugae processors,
-- low-level programming
+- low-level programming,
 - low-level security

 # Projects
 - ironcc, A small C compiler written in Rust [new], https://github.com/tamaroning/ironcc